 Maybe you’ve spent months and months looking for the perfect home.
 And now you think you’ve found it.
 But things aren’t always the way they seem in the beginning.
 You need to know more than what your agent has told you.

 Who knows the most about the home you’re looking at and its neighborhood – the good and the not-so-good?
 The neighbors, of course.
-So, before you sign the papers, consider these 4 questions you should ask the neighbors before you buy a home in Los Angeles.
+So, before you sign the papers, consider these 4 questions you should ask the neighbors before you buy a home in Riverside.

-4 Smart Questions You Should Ask the Neighbors Before You Buy a Home in Los Angeles
+4 Smart Questions You Should Ask the Neighbors Before You Buy a Home in Riverside